MrMijagi/subtitles-translator/README.md

 Wektor - to jest też taka tablica, tylko mówimy, że ona jest już dynamiczna, ponieważ może się rozszerzać.
 ```

-Now you can make some corrections as well since program treats any dot '.' as the end of sentence (which isn't always the case).
+Now you may have to do some corrections as well since program treats any dot '.' as the end of sentence (which isn't always the case - an example being "e.g." or "i.e.").

 ---